 Ancestral Home of “Wicked Wat” and the “Bold Buccleuch”

-Branxholme Castle or according to the ancient spelling, Branksome, was from the earliest part of the fifteenth century up to the seventeenth century, the principal home of the Scott’s of Buccleuch.
-It stands on a gentle eminence above the River Teviot, three miles south-west of Hawick, at a sudden narrow curve of the valley, in full command of the approaches above and below and its strength is obvious from its situation on a deep bank surrounded by the Teviot and flanked by a deep ravine.
+Branxholme Castle or according to the ancient spelling, Branksome, dates back to the earliest part of the fifteenth century.
+Up to the seventeenth century, the castle was the principal home of the Scott’s of Buccleuch.
+Situated three miles southwest of Hawick, the building stands on a gentle eminence above the River Teviot, in full command of the approaches above and below.
+Its strength is obvious from its situation on a deep bank surrounded by the Teviot and flanked by a deep ravine.

 ‘Nine-and-twenty knights of fame,